chan19dot/URLShortener/README.md

 # Installation
 ## Front-end
-To install the front-end client, navigate to the frontRnd directory and run npm install to install the required dependencies by using the following command you can run the application: npm start
+To install the front-end client, navigate to the frontEnd/urlShortenerui directory and run npm install to install the required dependencies by using the following command you can run the application: npm start